 Over the time, marketers have witnessed a number of channels utilized to access clients, for instance, CRM, mobile, email, and social media grow.
 These channels are known to collect data.
 After collecting this data, the main challenge that arises for email marketers is fetching the data collected by various channels.
 This is done while approaching a particular segment of clients or a specific client and at the same time converting sales more effectively and establishing client loyalty.

-So, how to make a smart use of big data to thrive in your next email marketing campaign?
+So, how to make smart use of big data to thrive in your next email marketing campaign?
 It’s simple.

 #Incorporate the CRM data

 Today, organizations have numerous tools resting at their disposal in order to incorporate CRM data with client behavior from preference and website data via emails.
-Usually, not many marketers incorporate insights from the information with a social graph of consumer or leveraging data sources of third-party.
+Usually, not many marketers incorporate insights from the information with a social graph of consumers or leverage data sources of third-party.
 A briefly informed scenario occurs when marketers integrate call-center data of the client, point-of-sale data, and other data to craft a holistic and more comprehensive data set.

 #Align to a client segment

 Hearing about marketing managers organized around client segments rather than particular channels like social and email marketing is nothing new.
 Obviously, domain experts are always going to be there.
 This is needed especially when it comes to the utilization of sophisticated tools for automation similar to those visible across cross-channel marketing solutions and emails.
-The organizations as well as analysis is transforming at a great speed to focus less on a particular channel of data and more at a specific client segment.
+The organizations, as well as analysis, is transforming at a great speed to focus less on a particular channel of data and more at a specific client segment.